Trupanion Pet Insurance FAQs

 What does Trupanion pet insurance cover?

-Trupanion covers 90% of veterinary costs that arise from a pet getting sick or injured.
-We reimburse based on the actual cost a vet charges for diagnostic testing, surgeries, medications, hospitalization, supplements*, therapeutic pet foods**, orthotic devices, prosthetic devices, carts, and other treatments, less the exam fee.
+Trupanion covers 90%* of veterinary costs that arise from a pet getting sick or injured.
+We reimburse based on the actual cost a vet charges for diagnostic testing, surgeries, medications, hospitalization, supplements**, therapeutic pet foods***, orthotic devices, prosthetic devices, carts, and other treatments, less the exam fee and applicable taxes.
 Hereditary conditions are covered as well.

 **Coverage applies to supplements and therapeutic pet foods prescribed and purchased through a veterinarian for the treatment of accidents and illnesses.